batuncer/ClassPlanner/README.md

   * **Personal Development Rep** (2)

 ### 5. User/Admin: View Sign-ups
-* **As an admin,** view the full names and email addresses of the people signed up for each course.
+* **As an admin, user** view the full names and email addresses of the people signed up for each course.
+* **As an admin, user** filter by region and, Search with module name and region.

 ### 6. Admin: Add New Lessons
 * **As an admin,** add new lessons that admin can create a session with locations and  cohort.